pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/discovery_services/_index.md

 ### Adding connections

 Once we have created our component, we can use the register() method to add connections to our discovery service.
-This method takes the correlationId, a key, and the connection parameters to be registered as inputs.
+This method takes the connection parameters to be registered as inputs.
 The following example shows how to use this method.

 {{< tabsection >}}
   Not available